davidbestue/WM-localizer/README.md

 ```

-Put the dm_fas.par file in the bold/00X
+The dm_fas.par file  willbe in the folder where the behaviour was.
+The example of the behaviour is: example_beh.txt